maheoasic/flask-getstarted/README.md

 flask-getstarted
-- Any App consists of:
-- Code + Config, that runs on minimal OS ie: Docker
+- Any App consists of Code + Config, that runs on minimal OS ie: Docker
-- On top of that you need to install some pkgs as per your App
+- On you need to install required pkgs as need by your App
 - Your App building consists of:
 - Some Directory (structure) where your code, config, etc resides
 - Some software like pyhon which runs your Code
-- You may have config files that, for example, exposes your Running Code / Service, listens on a Port
+- You may have config files that exposes your Running Code as Service on a Port
-- Your code serves your App on a Port which is "exposed".
-- Ultimately, you run that code endlessly (listening for a Client): > python ./app.py &
+- Finally, you run that code endlessly (listening for a Client): # python ./app.py &
-- Steps to run this Docker image on your linux host:
+- Steps to run this Docker image on your linux host are:
 - $ git clone https://github.com/maheoasic/flask-getstarted.git
 - $ cd flask-getstarted
 - $ podman build .  # builds a local Docker image, outputs image ID Hash :-